Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Pure loss scenario: computation of conditional entropies for --PSK protocols

 \subsection{Conditional entropies for BPSK}

-We are now ready to specialize the different computations of the entropic functionals that we showed in the beginning of this section to $N=2$ and $N=4$, \textit{i.e.}~for BPSK and QPSK protocols.
+We are now ready to specialize the different computations of the entropic functionals that we showed at the beginning of this section to $N=2$ and $N=4$, \textit{i.e.}~for BPSK and QPSK protocols.
+For now we assume a pure-loss channel.

-In BPSK Alice prepares, with equal probability, one of the two coherent states, $| \alpha_x \rangle = | (-1)^x \alpha \rangle$, for $x=0,1$, where $\alpha = |\alpha|$.
-In turn Bob measures the received states by homodyne detection in one of the two quadrature operators, either $q$ or $p$.
-Measurements of the $p$ quadrature is used for channel estimation.
+In BPSK, Alice prepares, with equal probability, one of the two coherent states, $| \alpha_x \rangle = | (-1)^x \alpha \rangle$, for $x=0,1$, where $\alpha = |\alpha|$.
+In turn, Bob measures the received states by homodyne detection in one of the two quadrature operators, either $q$ or $p$.
+Measurements of the $p$ quadrature are used for channel estimation.

 We consider QKD in \textit{reverse reconciliation}, \textit{i.e.}~the key is determined by the discretized output $y$ of Bob's measurement.
-In detail, for key extraction, the output of the measurements of the $q$ quadrature are used; a phase-space representation of this scheme is shown in Fig.~\ref{bpskspace}. {Assuming a pure-loss channel from Alice to Bob, with transmissivity $\eta$ (see Section~\ref{sec:model}), then} the probability density on a point of the phase space, for Bob measuring $q$ upon receiving $|(-1)^x\sqrt{\eta} \, \alpha\rangle$ is
+In detail, for key extraction, the output of the measurements of the $q$ quadrature are used; a phase-space representation of this scheme is shown in Fig.~\ref{bpskspace}. {Assuming a pure-loss channel from Alice to Bob, with transmittance $\eta$ (see Section~\ref{sec:model}), then} the probability density on a point of the phase space, for Bob measuring $q$ upon receiving $|(-1)^x\sqrt{\eta} \, \alpha\rangle$ is

 Bob's outcomes are discretized into a binary value $y=0,1$, where $y=0$ if the measured value of the quadratures is $q>0$, and $y=1$ otherwise.
 Therefore the conditional probabilities $p\left( y |x \right)$ are